(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 Overview

-A Shay locomotive was a type of steam locomotive that was operated with gears rather than side rods, and allowed operations over rail lines that were steep, and which used lots of curves.
+A Shay locomotive was a type of steam locomotive that was operated with gears and driveshafts, instead of instead of the driverods used by normal steam locomotives.
+Shay locomotives allowed operations over railroad lines that were steep, and which used lots of curves.
 There were several mining companies in Utah that used Shay locomotives, as well as the larger railroads as well.

 The Shay Locomotive